kuzzleio/documentation-old/src/sdk-reference/document/save.md

 }
 ```

-Saves this document into Kuzzle Backend.
+Saves this document into Kuzzle.

-If this is a new document, this function will create it in Kuzzle Backend and the ``id`` property will be made available.
+If this is a new document, this function will create it in Kuzzle and the ``id`` property will be made available.
-Otherwise, this method will replace the latest version of the document in Kuzzle Backend with the content of this current object.
+Otherwise, this method will replace the latest version of the document in Kuzzle with the content of this current object.

 ---